istio/istio.io/content/en/blog/2021/discovery-selectors/index.md

 ---
 title: "Use DiscoverySelectors to configure namespaces for your Istio service mesh"
-description: Learn how to use DiscoverySelectors and how it intersects with Sidecar resources.
+description: Learn how to use DiscoverySelectors and how they intersect with Sidecar resources.
 publishdate: 2021-04-30
 attribution: "Lin Sun (Solo.io), Christian Posta (Solo.io), Harvey Xia (Solo.io)"
 keywords: [discoveryselectors,Istio,namespaces,sidecar]